AlgebraicJulia/Decapodes.jl/docs/src/ebm_melt/ebm_melt.md

 # Convert latitude from [90, -90] to [0, 180] for convenience.
 lat .= -lat .+ 90

+# Convert mesh points from Cartesian to spherical coordinates.
 p_sph = map(point(s)) do p
   p = convert(Spherical, Cartesian(p...))
   [rad2deg(p.θ).val, rad2deg(p.ϕ).val]
 end

-# TODO: Do algebraic parameterization, rather than nearest-neighbor interpolation.
+# Note: You can instead use an algebraic parameterization, rather than nearest-neighbor interpolation.
-# TODO: You can set a value to 0.0 if the distance to the nearest-neighbor is greater than some threshold.
+# Note: You can alternatively set a value to 0.0 if the distance to the nearest-neighbor is greater than some threshold.
-sit_sph_idxs = map(ProgressBar(p_sph)) do p
+sit_sph_idxs = map(p_sph) do p
   argmin(map(i -> sqrt((lat[i] - p[1])^2 + (lon[i] - p[2])^2), eachindex(lat)))
 end